falconmick/tdd-demo/packages/slide/slides.md

 # A New Hope?

 <!--
-At times like this it can feel like test are there purely to make the Pull Request gates happy and not to make my codebase any better.
+At times like this it can feel like test are there purely for the metrics and not to make my codebase any better.
-Not much good that tests was; when It didn't even end up catching anything important.
+Not much good that tests was; when It didnt catch that simple mistake

-I have had my fair share of experiences like this up until one day when I was on a new team and I had the great opportunity to work with a seasoned veteran of the London School of Test Driven development.
-Having spent the majority of his career working on software for the stock exchange in england he was in and around all of the thought leaders of the London School of Test driven development; as those ideas were first maturing.
+I have had my fair share of experiences like this up until one day when I was on a new team and I had the great opportunity to work with Paul, a seasoned veteran of the London School of Test Driven development.
+Having been around in the London development scene during the rise of the London approach as those ideas were first maturing.

 -->